Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Jailbreak.md

 C "Ooooh... <i>Del diablos</i> got me..."<br>
 W "That's what you get for messing with the Pistoleros of Santa Rose."<br>
 A "I got the money.
 It's all right here."<br>
-W "Thank fuck somethings going our way.
+W "Thank fuck something's going our way.
 We don't got too much time now."<br>
 W "We got to get the explosives, and then run straight to Sandy Cross.
 There we'll find Gwyneth, in jail."<br>

 ## Arrival at Sandy Cross